 In parliamentary democracies the government (executive branch) is led by a council of ministers or cabinet, which must have the confidence (i.e. the approval and support) of parliament (legislative branch).
 This means that the government in a parliamentary democracy is indirectly selected: the people elect a parliament, and the parliament then supports a government.
 The government is typically headed by a prime minister (although other terms, such as first minister, chief minister or chancellor, are sometimes used), who is usually the leader of the majority party or coalition of parties in parliament.
 Once appointed to office, the government remains responsible to the parliament.
-This responsibility is exercised through instruments of oversight and control such as parliamentary committees, questions for ministers and plenary debates.
-It is ultimately enforced, at crucial moments, by means of a vote of no confidence, which expresses a fatal withdrawal of parliamentary support from the government.
+This responsibility is exercised through instruments of oversight and control such as parliamentary committees, questions to ministers and plenary debates, but it is ultimately enforced at crucial moments by means of a vote of no confidence, which expresses a fatal withdrawal of parliamentary support from the government (see Box 3.1 for an example).

+Box 3.1.
 Dissolution in action: the 2011 Canadian general elections